cspriggs220/Ruby_Trip_Budget/README.md

 4. Add help functionality
 5. Add instructions on how to use the ./trip command to README.
 6. Implement routes instead of if command == in exe file.
+7. Add other errors for wrong/invalid arguments passed.

 ##Features
 Features for this app include being able to add expenses, track the budget's progress, and receive notifications via the terminal when they reaching their allotted budget.